 Since 2014, senior research fellow and lecturer at the Institute of Applied Simulations of the Zurich University of Applied Sciences (ZHAW).
 Editor of BMC Evol Biol and PLoS ONE.
 In 2012 edited a book in 2 volumes "Evolutionary Genomics: Statistical and computational methods".

-Researcher at the 'Section d'archéologie et paléontologie', Jura cantonal Cultural Office, Switzerland.
-Jérémy received his PhD in Vertebrate Palaeontology from the University College London (UCL) and the Natural History Museum (NHM), London, UK.
-He specializes in the study of taxonomy, anatomy, and phylogeny of Mesozoic turtles.
-His current work is mainly focussed on Late Jurassic turtles from Europe.
+I received my PhD in Vertebrate Palaeontology from the University College London (UCL) and the Natural History Museum (NHM), London, UK.
+I notably specialize in the study of taxonomy, anatomy, and phylogeny of Mesozoic turtles.
+My current work is mainly focussed on Late Jurassic turtles from Europe.

 Training: Dentist, Oral Pathologist and Bioengineer.

 Postdoctoral: TGF-beta, wound healing, regeneration, radiation biology, light biology, stem cells, biomaterials.

 Positions: President-Elect, NAALT; various committees of Wound Healing society and AADR.

 Professor of Dermatology at the Second University of Naples, Italy, and Coordinator of the Skin Cancer Unit at the Research Hospital “Arcispedale Santa Maria Nuova IRCCS” in Reggio Emilia, Italy.
 Main research field: dermato-oncology and, particularly, melanoma.
 Author of numerous scientific articles and books concerning dermoscopy, a new technique improving the clinician's detection of benign and malignant skin tumors.